Medical Reps 2.0 – Reinventing Pharma Field Force in India

 An Outdated Engagement Model

-With the government preparing to roll out the UCPMP Act, the conventional, incentive-based marketing approach could soon become a thing of the past.
+With the government planning to enforce the UCPMP Code, the conventional, incentive-based marketing approach could soon become a thing of the past.
 MRs will then have to strive for ‘meaningful discussions’ aimed at facilitating better treatment outcomes.

 Today’s doctors have a plethora of online resources to learn about new drugs.
 In the ePharma Physicians Annual Study, 51% doctors said that they are already aware of the drug information that MRs provide.
 They now expect MRs to go beyond the basics and deliver higher value to their practice.
 With rising focus on evidence-based medicine and personalized treatment plans, doctors are hopeful that their next meeting with MRs involves a more scientific dialogue.
 Rising medico-legal cases in our country are also driving doctors to gain a complete understanding of the drugs they prescribe.